Master’s and Dual Degree Program Areas

 *Liability insurance required

-Post-Master’s Certificates Programs are offered in three areas: school counseling, and advanced school counseling.
+Post-Master’s Certificates Programs are offered in two areas: school counseling, and advanced school counseling.
 These programs were designed to meet practicing counselors’ needs for professional development, in response to advances and greater specialization in the profession.

 The curriculum for each of these certificates is based on national accreditation standards, competency statements, and/or certification standards for each of the areas.
 Each certificate consists of a minimum of 18-24 semester hours of required course work, including internship requirements.
 Co-requisite hours may be required for students whose master’s degree was not completed in a CACREP-accredited counseling program.

 Deadline: July 1st (Fall), November 1st (Spring), April 1st (Summer)

 The Post-Master’s Certificate in School Counseling is open to individuals who have a Master’s in Counseling, but who are not licensed school counselors.
 This program is at least 27 hours in length and class are held on campus in a didactic format.
 Graduates are eligible for a North Carolina School Counselor’s license (M-Level).
 You must apply for this program through the UNCG Graduate School Website.

 Post-Master’s Certificate in Advanced School Counseling:

 Deadline: December 1st for Spring entry